 They say "hindsight is 20-20."
 Could we pick up some subtle nuances from the past that may indicate a similar alternative investment influx today?
 As it turns out they do exist, and more particularly can be found not only in the diamond market but in gold, and sports collectibles markets too.

 It is no surprise that we would be starting off our list by mentioning diamonds.
 Just like in the past, investors are turning to colored diamonds for a stable investment opportunity and safeguard their wealth.
 Take for instance the First Magnificent Jewels Auction of 2020 which set new records.
 This exceeded everyone’s expectations with a new price per carat record set for Fancy Intense Blue diamonds under 10 carats, and almost all other diamonds were sold near, or over their pre-auction estimates.
 Of course blue and pink diamonds were the undeniable stars for both Christie’s and Sotheby’s Hong Kong auctions.

-Speaking of pink diamonds, let’s not forget the imminent closure of the Argyle Mine.
-Responsible for 90% of the worlds production of pink diamonds, this mine is set to close at the end of 2020.
-This will cause an even greater shift in pink diamond supply, with some categories of pink diamonds (such as the Argyle Pinks) becoming finite.
-Increased demand and lower supply for these magnificent stones might sound like a strong investment opportunity…
+Speaking of pink diamonds, let’s not forget the closure of the Argyle Mine.
+Responsible for 90% of the worlds production of pink diamonds, this mine closed in November, 2020.
+This is expected to cause an even greater shift in pink diamond supply, with some categories of pink diamonds (such as the Argyle Pinks) becoming finite.
+Increased demand and lower supply for these magnificent stones might provide a strong investment opportunity.

 Gold and Silver

 Precious metals have always been a favorite for investors, with gold being the “old faithful” most turn to.
 Having said that, this asset is extremely volatile.

 During the past few months there have been upward movements in gold prices with gold settling roughly into the $18,000 range.
 Depending on one's perspective, rising optimism in the U.S. about the vaccine for the virus and with election year uncertainties in the rearview mirror, gold seems to have stabilized.